BrooksPoltl/WordWise/feature_docs/STYLE_ENHANCEMENT.md

 ### 1. Feature Summary & Context

-This document outlines the plan for implementing a new **Style Enhancement** feature in WordWise and a concurrent **UX Overhaul** for how all suggestions (including existing spell-checking) are presented to the user.
+This document outlines the plan for implementing a new **Style Enhancement** feature in WiseWord and a concurrent **UX Overhaul** for how all suggestions (including existing spell-checking) are presented to the user.

 The primary goal is to provide users with real-time, actionable suggestions to improve the **clarity**, **conciseness**, and **readability** of their writing, while simultaneously modernizing the application's core user interaction model for suggestions.